-Koh Oknha Tey (aka Silk Island) is a beautiful island on Mekong River visited as "cruise port" destination popular for the river kayaking and Tuk-Tuk excursions to the “silk islands” and their authentic silk weaving arts.
+Koh Oknha Tey (aka Silk Island) is a beautiful island on Mekong River visited as a "cruise port" destination popular for the river kayaking and Tuk-Tuk excursions to the “silk islands” and their authentic silk weaving arts.

-Tourists are allowed to witness the entire process, to learn all about the silkworms, how the silk thread is looped and dyed.
+Tourists are allowed to witness the entire process, to learn all about the silkworms, how the silk thread is looped, and dyed.
 Beautifully-crafted Khmer silk fabrics and accessories are also available for purchase.

 |Date / Time||Port|

 |05 Aug||Departing from Saigon, Ho Chi Minh City, Vietnam|

 |08 Aug||Phnom Penh, Cambodia|

 |09 Aug||Kampong Tralach, Cambodia|